-We've added some new artists, so scroll on down.
 These artists are in our gallery and have much more on display that what is shown here.
 If you like the artist's work, come on by and see what else is available.
-We have from pottery and clay to glass and metal.
-From acrylic and oils to textile and fabric to stone and paper art.
+We have from pottery and glass to photography and metal.
+From acrylic and oils to textile and wood to stone and paper art.
 Whatever your taste in art, our 22 artists are bound to have a fit for it.

 Gail likes to call her metal artwork "Permanent Paper."
 Creating three-dimensional images from a flat sheet by folding and bending, she explores the metal's kinetic movement.
 Whether it is stainless steel or rusted metal, for over 20 years she has celebrated, given thanks, mourned, laughed and sung with her artwork.
 Most recently Gail Chavenelle was awarded Best of Show for Dubuque's 2021-22 Art on the River with her ten foot "Resilient Generations."